HaxeFlixel/flixel-docs/documentation/02_handbook/11-mobile-targets.html.md

 #### CPU

-The processing power of mobile cpus are often the biggest bottleneck when compared to a desktop target.
-Mobile cpus are constrained by low power architectures and are simply not as powerful.
+The processing power of mobile CPUs are often the biggest bottleneck when compared to a desktop target.
+Mobile CPUs are constrained by low power architectures and are simply not as powerful.
 Manipulating pixels like bitmap filters do with Flash software rendering is simply too slow for mobile devices.
 HaxeFlixel has answered this for Flixel games to use the GPU for rendering your sprites instead of using software rendering like its done with Flash.

 #### Memory